Ajaxy/tinyspec/README.md

 To specify _query parameters_, add the question mark (`?`) after the path and list the query parameters.
 You can add multiple parameters by connecting them with the ampersand symbol (`&`).

 _Responses_ are specified below the endpoint definitions prefixed with an indent and `=>` sign.
+You can specify status before the response definition, otherwise the status `200` is used by default.
+You can also provide a response description using a `//` comment.

-Parameters and responses description format is the same as for objects.
-For example, you can make some parameters optional or specify the required data type:
+Parameters and responses definition format is the same as for objects.
+For example, you can refer to other models, make some parameters optional or specify the required data type:
 ```
 GET /examples?sort&limit?:i
     => {examples: Example[], totalCount?: i}
+    // Response description
+    => 404 NotFoundError
 ```

 #### Endpoints Description